zidatalab/ziwebcounter/README.md

-# Simple webcounte with fastapi
+# Zi Web Counter

-This should provide a simple web counter solution via docker.
-API is implemented in fastapi, db is MongoDB and the counter itself is implemented via a count pixel.
+This is a simple dockerized web counter solution.
+Based on the Stack Docker, Python, Fastapi, MongoDB.
+API is implemented in fastapi, the db Backend is MongoDB and the counter itself is implemented via a get request for a count pixel.

+We provide sample HTML implementations using /[Sample.html](sample.html).

+**User Privacy** is ensured via hash based Host+Agent annomymization.
+For implementation details see `makeuuid` in [main.py](main.py).

 ## Manual Installation